tyecode/tyecode-portfolio/README.md

 ## 📋 Portfolio Sections

 - **Hero Section**: A professional introduction and call-to-action.
-- **About Section**: A summary of my skills, experience, and professional stats.
+- **About Section**: Skills, experience, and professional stats showcase.
-- **Work Section**: A showcase of my featured projects with links and descriptions.
+- **Work Section**: Featured projects with links and descriptions.
-- **Experience Section**: A timeline of my professional career.
+- **Experience Section**: Professional career timeline.
-- **Contact Section**: A functional contact form and contact information.
+- **Contact Section**: Functional contact form and contact information.

 ## 🚀 About This Project's Code